-Important note: NV Indices for EK Certificates are not included in the minimum size calculation.
+Note: NV Indices for EK Certificates are not included in the minimum size calculation.
 TPM vendors must account for that space separately.

-1. The TPM SHALL support allocation of at least 68 indices, with a total minimum data size of 3834 Bytes (decimal).
+- 1. The TPM SHALL be capable of supporting a minimum of 100KB written to TPM non-volatile memory over the life of the TPM. - 2.
+The TPM SHALL support allocation of at least 68 indices, with a total minimum data size of 3834 Bytes (decimal).
 Table 4 provides a non-normative example of how this space could be partitioned.